likamrat/foldingathome/docs/Azure.md

 # Prerequisites

+Deploying FAH on an Azure virtual machine is easy.
+Rather you are a Windows, MacOs or Linux user, all you really need is to [install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+Azure CLI should be running version 2.6.0 or later.
+Use ```az --version``` to check your current installed version.

 The VM is Ubuntu Server 18.04 based image and will be deployed as an Azure "Standard_F4s_v2" VM which is a great fit for such a CPU-intense workload.